 On [insert date of FR publication], 2009, EPA published a final list of the chemicals to undergo EDSP Tier 1 screening ([inert FR citation]).
-The pesticide active ingredient identified on page 1 of this Order is included on that list, and you are receiving this Order because you are identified as a registrant of a pesticide product that contains that ingredient.
+The chemical identified on page 1 of this Order is included on that list, which identifies the high production volume chemicals used as pesticide inerts (HPV/inerts) that are included in the initial screening of chemicals under the EDSP.
+You are receiving this Order because you are identified as a manufacturer and/or importer of the chemical identified on page 1 of this Order.
 As such, pursuant to section 408(p)(3) of the FFDCA, you are subject to this Order.